 Bellamy Mansion and Museum (Wilmington)

 Bellamy Mansion is located in downtown Wilmington.
-The mansion showcases Antebellum architecture, with a carriage house, gardens and original slave quarters on site.
+The mansion showcases Antebellum architecture, with a carriage house, gardens and original slave quarters.

-Guided and self-guided tours are available daily, but major holidays can effect hours of operation.
+Guided and self-guided tours are available daily, but major holidays affect hours of operation.
 While touring, see the 22-room Bellamy Mansion, learn about the family, step back to the Civil War era and admire the garden’s Victorian design.